• Open Access

 Pediatric hereditary PPGL

 Pediatric cases of PPGL are exceptionally rare with an incidence of 0.45 cases per million in childhood/adolescence as opposed to 4.6 cases per million in adults which is a 10-fold greater incidence [2, 32, 33].
 The most common cause of PPGLs in children and adolescents are pathogenic variants in cluster 1 genes: VHL (27–51%) and SDHD (8–10%).
 These PPGL variants are quite prevalent and on average present at the age of 9 (for VHL-associated tumors) and 10 (for SDHD-associated tumors), respectively [3238].
 In children, metastases may be synchronous (present at the time of diagnosis), but are more likely to develop over time, further emphasizing the need for lifetime surveillance so that providers can identify the signs and symptoms of progressive disease [32].
-Recognition of these indicators allows for appropriate selection of treatment; the risk of metastasis in children (due to disease going undetected) is higher than in adults and may have catastrophic implications in case stored catecholamines are suddenly released (by surgery, induction of anesthesia, and or interfering medications) [33].
+Recognition of these indicators allows for appropriate selection of treatment; the risk of metastasis in children (due to disease going undetected) is higher than in adults and may have catastrophic implications if stored catecholamines are suddenly released (by surgery, induction of anesthesia, and or interfering medications) [33].
 Poor prognostic indicators include extra-adrenal tumor location (PGL compared to PCC), size (≥ 5 cm) at presentation, familial inheritance (in these cases often cluster 1A PPGLs), non-secretory status (as tumors are considered less differentiated), metastasis (especially metastases to the lung and liver), and metastatic interval (patients with a shorter metastatic interval are younger and more likely to have soft tissue metastases) [13, 16, 33, 3840].
 In contrast, favorable prognostic indicators include cluster 2 PPGLs (e.g., well-differentiated and often lower grade) and small tumors (preferably found in the adrenal gland) [13, 16, 32, 3840].

 Evaluation and screening